DC-Policy-Center/DC-Policy-Center.github.io/_posts/2018-09-17-landscape-of-diversity.md

 ---
 layout: auto-post
 title:  Landscape of Diversity in D.C.
 Public Schools
-description: methodology and data
+description:
 author: Chelsea Coffin
 author_url: https://www.dcpolicycenter.org/people/chelsea-coffin/
-date: 2018-12-12
+date: 2018-12-17
 permalink: /posts/landscape-of-diversity/
 ---

-This is the methodology and data write up of the publication "Will Children of Current Millennials Become Future Public School Students?" found [here](https://www.dcpolicycenter.org/publications/future-public-school-students-report).
+This is the methodology and data write up of the publication “Landscape of Diversity in D.C.
+Public Schools” found [here](https://www.dcpolicycenter.org/publications/future-public-school-students-report).

-The data can be found <a href="https://DC-Policy-Center.github.io/assets/data-resources/Millennials-public-school-enrollment-select-datasets.xlsx">here</a>.
+The data can be found <a href="https://DC-Policy-Center.github.io/assets/data-resources/landscape-diversity-data.xlsx">here</a>.

 # Methodology